 The Society has maintained levels of solvency above its Solvency Capital Requirement (the regulatory requirement).
 Throughout this year, the Board has developed its understanding of the impact on solvency of a range of different outcomes.
-It has commissioned work to provide quarterly solvency updates, with regular monthly indicators of the solvency trend.
+The Board receives monthly solvency estimates, supported by periodic valuations.
 As a result, the Board understands the risks of different possible business plans and can provide effective challenge.